AdollaApp/Adolla/README.md

 ## Migrations
 Need to modify the database in the code?
 Here is a cheatsheet:
 - `npx drizzle-kit generate --name name-of-migration`: Create a migration
+- `npx drizzle-kit studio`: View data in a GUI
 - `npx drizzle-kit migrate`: Run migrations